Accessing the STREAMER Module

 Select the DOWN-STREAM (Rx) tab.

-- Activate reception with RUN/STOP → RUN.
+- Enable reception with RUN/STOP → RUN.

-- In PROTOCOL, choose RTP.
+- In PROTOCOL, select RTP.

 -

-It is also possible to enter 0.0.0.0 to receive from any IP transmitting to the declared UDP port. - In PORT, enter the UDP port through which RTP arrives (must match the one defined in the encoder).
+It is also possible to enter 0.0.0.0 to receive from any IP transmitting to the declared UDP port. - In PORT, enter the UDP port through which the RTP arrives (must match the one defined in the encoder).

 -